Overview

 Q1 2023

-Art galleries can be intimidating.
-You walk in, see something on a wall, and you're supposed to have a reaction.
-But without context contemporary art often feels hard to understand.
+Art galleries can be intimidating, without context contemporary art often feels hard to understand.
 Our solution was that each artwork in Vernissage has a dedicated page with both audio and text descriptions.
 Visitors can play the audio while taking in the piece at their own pace, or read through the details if they prefer.
 The pages also include information about the artist, the style, the historical context, and connections to other works in the exhibition.

 Scan to instantly identify any artwork